p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 ### VHS vs. Betamax

-First, we look at VHS, an inferior technology that gained wide adoption and ultimately beat out Betamax as a universal standard.
+First, we look at VHS, an inferior technology that gained wide adoption and ultimately dominated Betamax as a universal standard.
 How did they do this?
 Through a licensing strategy, they partnered with VCR manufacturers globally.
 Overnight, both VHS and its manufacturers delivered video into everyone's home.
 On the other hand, Sony's Betamax which operated within a closed system, failed to gain any significant traction.

 ![Integration Roadmap]({{site.url}}/assets/images/posts/product/integration_example_vhs.png)

 ### Polar and MOAT

 At Polar, we built technology that allowed the company to ad serve high value content.
-MOAT was quickly becoming the leader in viewability metrics across the industry, and so we dcided to partner very early.
+MOAT had great founders and a solid technical team.
+We decided to partner very early.
 The relationship, both technically and from a business perspective proved to be fruitful.
 Our customers gained viewability metrics on all of their Polar driven ad units, allowing both of our companies and our shared customers to deliver on advertiser value.

 ![Integration Roadmap]({{site.url}}/assets/images/posts/product/integration_example_polar.png)